JamieHogg-depo/bayesian_bod/README.md

 This repository contains R code for the analyses described in the manuscript "Improving the resolution of burden of disease measures with Bayesian models: assessing feasibility for government health agencies with an application in Western Australia" by James Hogg, Kerry Staples, Alisha Davis, Susanna Cramb, Candice Patterson, Jianguo Xiao and Wendy Sun.

-The modelled results are available in long-format in the dataset `ModelledEstimates.csv`.
+The modelled results are available in long-format upon request.
 This dataset contains the following columns.

 - `condition`: Asthma or coronary heart disease
 - `metric`: Epidemiology metric